 If you have been granted a GRS (MASc and PhD students only), you will need to go to building EC1 and visit the Human Resources Office to sign up for direct deposit.
 You will need to supply a void cheque from your bank in order to set up the direct deposit service.

 The WatCard is your student identification card at the University of Waterloo.
 Your card can be used for signing out library books, photocopying, riding the city bus, and it can also be used in some restaurants.
 To receive your card, go to the WatCard Office, which is located on the basement floor of the Student Life Center.
 You will need to provide your Waterloo student ID number in order to be issued a WatCard.
 If you are an International student, be sure to bring your passport with you.
-Please be aware that a WatCard cannot be issued to you until you’re matriculated (i.e. you’ve accepted your offer of admission and satisfied any and all conditions in your offer letter) and have paid your fees.
+Please be aware that a WatCard cannot be issued to you until you’re matriculated (i.e. you’ve accepted your offer of admission and satisfied any and all conditions in your offer letter).

 Meet your supervisor